Global Brill--Noether Theory over the Hurwitz Space: Normality and Irreducibility

 is a resolution of $R^1 \pi_*\E(-1)$ by vector bundles.
 Now, $\Sigma_{\vec{e}'}^\circ$ is cut out inside $\Sigma_{\vec{e}} \smallsetminus Z$ by the condition that $\coker(0 \oplus \psi) \geq n+1$, or equivalently that $\coker \psi \geq 1$.
 This locus is cut by the vanishing of its determinant, which we can view as a section of the line bundle

 Hence, $\Sigma_{\vec{e}}^\circ \subset \Sigma_{\vec{e}} \smallsetminus Z$ is Cartier, as desired. \end{proof}

-In Theorem~1.2 of \cite{refinedBN}, it was established that for $f \colon C \to \pp^1$ a general degree~$k$ cover, the open Brill-Noether splitting loci are smooth of the expected dimension when the characteristic of the ground field does not divide $k$.
+In Theorem~1.2 of \cite{refinedBN}, it was established that for $f \colon C \to \pp^1$ a general degree~$k$ cover, the open Brill-Noether splitting loci are smooth of the expected dimension.
 The above proposition thus implies $W^{\vec{e}}(C)$ is smooth away from all splitting loci of codimension $2$ or more.
 Together with Theorem~\ref{CM}, we have thus shown:

 \begin{thm} Let $f\colon C \rightarrow \pp^1$ be a general genus $g$, degree $k$ cover.
 Then $W^{\vec{e}}(C)$ is smooth away from all codimension $2$ splitting loci.
 Thus $W^{\vec{e}}(C)$ is normal. \end{thm}